harveyl888/annsite/content/portfolio/blueq.md

 ### "Could You Be A Bigger Bitch" Gum

-I created a novelty gum that you can hand out to any coworker who might not be so nice.
-Leave this on their desk and they'll be sure to get the hint.
+I created a novelty gum that could be handed out to any coworker who you don’t like.
+Simply leave this on their desk and they’ll be sure to get the super-obvious hint.
 Front:  "Could you be a bigger bitch?"
 Back:  "Seriously, I really hate you."
-You can buy this gum at numerous retailers on-line including Amazon.
-Happy chewing.

 {{<img-responsive src="/images/portfolio/blueq/bitchgum.jpg">}}

 ### Blue Q Post Cards

-Post cards were created and distributed promoting already existing BlueQ products and overall branding.
+We wanted to do an awareness campaign that showcased the ridiculousness of the BlueQ brand.
+We created these fun postcards that were printed and strategically placed in high traffic locations.

 {{<img-responsive src="/images/portfolio/blueq/BlueQPostcardJesus.jpg">}}